CLARIAH/datasets-vlo/README.md

 ```

 This will copy the container's `SOLR_DATA_HOME` content to the specified target directory
-on the host, and then start the Solr server normally.
+on the host, and then terminate, i.e. doing this will *not start Solr*.

-### Provide existing Solr data
+### Provide (import) existing Solr data

-You can provision the Solr image with existing data by mounting it to
+You can provision the Solr image with existing data (in the form as it can be exported
+by following the instructions above) by mounting this data directory to
 `/docker-entrypoint-initsolr.d/solr_data`

 ```sh